A former intern, Conner served as Portland Monthly's arts and culture editor from 2019 until 2022.

 Artists Repertory Theatre Announces New Artistic Director

-Jeanette Harrison will just be the third person in the company’s 41-year history to hold the role.
+Jeanette Harrison will be just the third person in the company's 41-year history to hold the role.

 09/20/2022 By Conner Reed